 Man, have I been excited for this particular rewatch.
-After I watched it for the first time, Zima Blue was easily in my top three episodes of LDR, if not my favorite overall.
-I’m not gonna lie, I partly chose LDR to kick off Off the Beaten Path just so I had an excuse to watch Zima Blue again, and hopefully gain some newer and deeper appreciation.
-I know I’m not alone in my love of this episode; go online and you’ll see Zima Blue topping many of the rankings of LDR as much as episodes like Good Hunting and Beyond the Aquila Rift.
+After I watched it for the first time, Zima Blue was easily in my top three episodes of Love, Death & Robots S1.
+I’d even say it was my favorite.
+I’m not gonna lie, I partly chose Love, Death & Robots S1 to kick off Off the Beaten Path just so I had an excuse to watch Zima Blue again.
+I know I’m not alone in my love of this episode.
+Go online and you’ll see Zima Blue topping many of the rankings of Love, Death & Robots S1 as much as episodes like Good Hunting and Beyond the Aquila Rift.
 Now, I’ll do my best to describe why this episode is thought of so highly.

 So, to wrap everything up, Zima Blue is, in a nutshell, everything peak sci-fi should be.
-It tells us a moving a story that, while given the inevitable sci-fi flair, is truly a human story that reveals deeper truths about ourselves, and given life through some amazing animation.
-With four more episodes to go with my rewatch of LDR (man this show has flown by), I’m not sure how anything can top the brilliance of Zima Blue.
+It tells us a moving story that, while given the inevitable sci-fi flair, is truly a human story that reveals deeper truths about ourselves and given life through some amazing animation.
+With four more episodes to go with my rewatch of Love, Death & Robots S1, I’m not sure how anything can top the brilliance of Zima Blue.

 My Recommendation: Highly Recommend